gitter-badger/grow-controller-Rpi/README.md

 ##NOTE
 #lastest raspbian ssh server is off by default(STUPID)
 create a file in "boot" partition named "ssh"
-#and change passwd is only one enter attempt(STUPID)
-be carful or nuke and pave is required

 #Are the devs of Raspbian, NOOBS , yes
-is ok they are from the UK
+is ok they are from the UK, and to think of it there is probably UK gov spyware in this latest release, the new laws mandate it LOL

 ************************************************************************************